amy-tabb/RWHEC-Tabb-AhmadYousef/README.md

 Methods for robot-world, hand-eye calibration; version 2.0.

-June 1, 2018: This code is up an updated version using the following versions of external libraries:
+November 19, 2018: This code is up an updated version using the following versions of external libraries:

 OpenCV 4.0 (OpenCV 3.0 may work with changes of some enums - read below)

-Ceres 1.11
+Ceres 1.14

-Eigen 3.2.0
+Eigen 3.3.4

 A deprecated version using earlier versions of OpenCV (and newmat for matrix handling instead of Eigen) is available https://github.com/amy-tabb/RWHEC-Tabb-AhmadYousef2017.